Do you find losing weight after menopause a daunting task? If yes, that's hardly surprising, as a woman’s metabolism

 If, despite smaller plates, you find yourself with more food than you want or need, Do Not “clean up your plate.”
 Uh-huh, I know how difficult such a course may be for you.
 Perhaps you've even been guilted about food somewhat—possibly stemming from your parents’ or grandparents’ experiences during the Depression and/or WWII-related rationing, or simply from knowing that too many people go without.

 Thus, you may find it almost impossible to "waste" food.
 Still, one of the secrets of losing weight after menopause is to behave (with food) in a way that your parents/grandparents and even you yourself might consider wasteful.
-But remember that you can store that food as leftovers for the next day or for a tasty soup in a day or two.
+But remember that you can store that food as leftovers for the next day or for ingredients of a tasty soup in a day or two.

 Deduct a Bite